 Korean Public Alert System (KPAS): Public Warning System that delivers Warning Notifications provided by Warning Notification Providers using the same AS mechanisms as defined for CMAS.

+Locally Barred Cell: A cell that a UE is not allowed to camp on due to location rejection without using an integrity-protected location rejection message.
+In PLMN access mode, a locally barred cell may be considered an “acceptable cell” for cell selection or may be considered “barred cell”.

 Location Registration (LR): UE registers its presence in a registration area, for instance regularly or when entering a new tracking area.

 NB-IoT: NB-IoT allows access to network services via E-UTRA with a channel bandwidth limited to 180 kHz.